SaphirDeFeu/TSMServerShell-Node/README.md

 app.listen()
 ```
-You can use a specific configuration, using `Deno.ServeOptions` as a basis :
+You can use a specific configuration, using `http.ServerOptions` as a basis :
 ```js
 const app = new ServerShell({
   port: 3000